ckoerber/lsqfit-gui/README.md

 fit = nonlinear_fit(data, fcn=fcn, prior=prior)
 run_server(fit)
 ```
-or use the console script entry point pointing to a `gvar` pickeled fit (and a fit function)
+or use the console script entry point pointing to a `gvar` pickeled fit (and a fit function which is not stored in the pickled file)
 ```python
 #other_script.py
 import gvar as gv